Pandemic World Series draws smallest crowd in over century | WTOP

 World Series games are usually festive, packed early with fans celebrating the dual accomplishments of their team making it to baseball’s ultimate stage and of their snagging hard-to-find tickets, usually displayed in plastic hanging from lanyard draped around their necks.

-But this World Series had a surreal, at times somber aspect caused by the novel coronavirus pandemic.
+But this World Series had a surreal, at times somber feel caused by the novel coronavirus pandemic.
 The small crowd was supplemented with fan audio from stadium speakers.

-No fans were allowed to any of the 898 regular-season games this season, which were played in empty ballparks due to governmental health restrictions.
+No fans were allowed into any of the 898 regular-season games this season, which were played in mostly empty ballparks due to governmental health restrictions.

 Behind third base, a group of fans in Dodgers gear watched after flying in.